Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Introduction

-The second main result of this manuscript focuses on the impact of information on the performance guarantees associated with the optimal agent objective functions that exploit the underlying informational availability.
-Theorem~\ref{thm:tradeoff} demonstrates that there is a price of anarchy and price of stability frontier when agents are only aware of (i) the resources the agent can select and (ii) the number of agents covering these resources.
-The following theorem demonstrates that one can move beyond this frontier by providing the agents with additional information about the system at large. \begin{itemize} \item In Theorem~\ref{t4}, we identify a minimal (and easily attainable) piece of system-level information that can permit the realization of decision-making rules with performance guarantees beyond the price of anarchy / price of stability frontier provided in Theorem~\ref{thm:tradeoff}.
-When agents are provided with this additional information, which can be vaguely interpreted as the largest value of an uncovered resource in the system, one can derive agent objective function that yield a price of anarchy of $1-1/e$ and a price of stability of $1$, which was unattainable without this additional piece of information. \end{itemize} It is important to stress that the specific make-up of this information is not necessarily important; rather, the importance of this result centers on the fact that certain attributes of the system can be exploited in networked architectures if those attributes are propagated to the agents.
-Minimizing the amount of information that needs to be propagated throughout the system to move beyond the frontier is clearly an important question that warrants future attention.
-Lastly, to highlight the significance of Theorem~\ref{t4}, it is important to highlight that even setting agents objective functions as the system-level objective is not sufficient to overcome the frontier established in Theorem~\ref{thm:tradeoff}.
+\DP{The second main result of this manuscript demonstrates that one can move beyond this frontier by providing through the design of agent objective functions encompassing additional system-wide information. } In Theorem~\ref{t4}, we identify a minimal (and easily attainable) piece of system-level information that permits the realization of decision-making rules with performance guarantees beyond the price of anarchy / price of stability frontier provided in Theorem~\ref{thm:tradeoff}.
+When agents are provided with this additional information, which can be informally interpreted as the largest value of an uncovered resource in the system, one can derive agent objective functions that yield a price of anarchy of $1-1/e$ and a price of stability of $1$, which was unattainable without this piece of information.

+\DP{The importance of this result centers on the fact that specific system-level information, if propagated to the agents, could be exploited in networked control algorithms to improve system performance.
+Understanding the tradeoff between this improvement and the communication costs necessary to propagate this information throughout the system is clearly an important question that warrants future attention.}